 Charleston is the culinary center of South Carolina, and has a ton of great restaurants and bars to choose from.
 Lewis BBQ is a Charleston staple known for their smoked brisket, and Carolina-style BBQ!
 Magnolia’s is a more upscale restaurant specializing in traditional southern cuisine like Fried Green Tomatoes and Shrimp and Grits.
 For fresh Carolina oysters, you can’t go wrong with Pearlz Oyster Bar, which is also popular with the locals!

-Ready to explore Charleston, SC?
+Ready to explore Charleston, SC as a travel nurse?